Steven314/school-id-crosswalk/crosswalking/README.md

 The way around this is to use a loop which isn't able to take advantage of multithreading or vectorization, so it is slower.

 Perhaps in the future a version of the FTS extension will allow that functionality.

+### Higher Education

+I've matched the CEEB names without an exact match onto all the IPEDS names since there are more IPEDS records.
+Taking all the IPEDS names allows for CEEB codes with correspond to part of a university to still match their parent university.

+The matching was filtered by state so the results are guaranteed to in the correct state.
+The city was also indexed alongside the IPEDS name if there isn't a match it is at least more likely to be in the right city.